Mailu/Mailu/docs/swarm/1.5/README.md

 - change the way we define the volumes (nfs share in our case)

 ### Docker compose
-A working docker-compose.yml file is avalable here:
+A working docker-compose-stack.yml file is available here:

 ```yaml